JuamBer/personal-web/README.md

 ```

 You can obtain the `apiKey` and `apiUrl` from your Supabase project.
 The `googleCloudApiKey` is used to enable the Google Maps API for the translate service.
 You can obtain it from the [Google Cloud Console](https://console.cloud.google.com/).

-After creating the environment files, you can run the project using the `npm start` command.
-This will start the development server and open the website in your default browser.

 ### 1.4.
 Running The Project 🛩️ <a name="running-the-project"></a>